Codingschule/restart-docker/README.md

 ### Re-Create your environment
 If you allready have a working environment and you need to re-create it you can do the following.

 Be carful! the build-command with the option -v will recreate your named volume.
-Remenber what you've learnd about having a backup ;-)
+Remember what you've learnd about having a backup ;-)

 **So if you have created your own database create a dump before you move on.**
 ```shell